stencila/hub/clients/typescript/README.md

 ### Running tests

 Tests run against a local instance of the `manager` service.
-So start that, and then run the tests from in this directory,
+So start that, generate the `src` directory, and then run the tests from in this directory,

 ```sh
 npm test